 Planning & Organizing:

-- b) Be enrolled in the final academic year of a first university degree programme (Bachelor’s level or equivalent);
+b) Be enrolled in the final academic year of a first university degree programme (Bachelor’s level or equivalent); or

 I.Be computer literate in standard software applications;